Learn how to smoke a whole chicken on a Traeger pellet grill, and why it is an easy, great way to smoke a whole chicken.

 Always use good insulated grill gloves when rotating or moving the whole chicken around.

-It may take up to 2 hours or more if you have a really large chicken, or it is cold outside and you open the lid a lot during the cook.
+It may take up to 2 hours or more if you have a really large chicken, if it is cold outside, and/or if you open the lid a lot during the cook.

 Pro Tip: If you want the crispiest skin possible, avoid basting or spraying the chicken with anything while it is cooking on the Traeger.